 No great living room is complete without plants.
-If you haven’t quite figured out how to place your plants in the living room, here is a guide to all of the best plants for the living room, and all of the best, most unique and smart places to arrange them.
+If you haven’t quite figured out how to place your plants in the living room, here is a guide to all of the best plants for the living room, and all of the best, most unique, and intelligent places to arrange them.

-It’s not always easy to find the right place for house plants in the living room, you want to strike the right balance of scale, be considerate of their light exposure, and yet make sure they don’t block any natural light coming into the room.
-I love using different levels of placement, from hanging on the ceiling, to the table, to the floor, in order to distribute them across the space and make it feel like a lush greenhouse.
+It’s not always easy to find the right place for house plants in the living room; you want to strike the right balance of scale, be considerate of their light exposure, and yet make sure they don’t block any natural light coming into the room.
+I love using different levels of placement, from hanging on the ceilingto the table to the floor, to distribute them across the space and make it feel like a lush greenhouse.
 As well as being beautiful and decorative, houseplants have a number of benefits to your home.
-They can be great for removing toxic agents in the air through air purification, your indoor plants can also improve your health, and sharpen your focus if you have your plants in an office or classroom environment.
+They can be great for removing toxic agents in the air through air purification; your indoor plants can also improve your health and sharpen your focus if you have your plants in an office or classroom environment.

 How do you get the most from your plants?
-Well one of the clues to keeping your houseplants happy, is in the placement of those plants within the home.
-Plants, in general, can withstand warmer or colder climates, and a surplus or shortage of water for a short period of time.
-However, if you want to get the best from your plants, you will need to place them somewhere they will get the water and nutrients in the right climate in order to survive.
+Well, one of the clues to keeping your houseplants happy is in the placement of those plants within the home.
+Plants, in general, can withstand warmer or colder climates and a surplus or shortage of water for a short period of time.
+However, if you want to get the best from your plants, you will need to place them somewhere they will get the water and nutrients in a suitable climate to survive.